Enhanced Treatment (Mental Health Court)

 o Ashley Hanson-Grimes – Defense Attorney

 o REPORTING: Reporting takes place on WEDNESDAY from 8A-11A or 1P-4P.
-Starting out, you report every Wednesday, but will decrease reporting as you progress through the program.
-When you report it is expected you will have your folder, journal/planner, and any necessary paperwork required of your probation (12 step sheets, community service sheet, etc.) YOU are responsible to make sure you are reporting on the correct Wednesday and having correct paperwork.
+Starting out, you report every Wednesday, but will decrease reporting as you progress through the program (see phase chart).
+When you report it is expected you will have your folder, journal/planner, and any necessary paperwork required of your probation (12 step sheets, community service sheet, etc.) YOU are responsible to make sure you are reporting on the correct Wednesday and having correct paperwork. *Due to COVID19 - Probation Reporting may be completed via Zoom, please contact the Probation Department for your reporting requirements.

 o FINES/COSTS/RESTITUTION: It is a requirement that you make regular payments on your court ordered fines/costs/restitution.
 You will be given a monthly amount to pay when you are put on probation.
 If you don’t have means to pay, it is recommended you get with the ET Court case manager to work on finding employment or applying for disability (if appropriate).